zognin/tp/docs/UserGuide.md

 **:bookmark: Note:**<br>

 * `INDEX` allows you to choose which order to add ingredients to by specifying its position in the currently displayed order list.

 * Ingredients that already exist in the order cannot be added again.
 Instead, perform delete order ingredient command first before performing this command again.

 * If the ingredient to be added already exists in the inventory (see [here](#32-inventory)), the quantity deducted from the inventory will be equivalent to the ingredient quantity in the order multiplied by the order quantity.

 </div>

 **Examples:**
-* `add-oi 1 in/Rice iq/400 iu/g` Adds 400 grams of Rice to the ingredients of the first order.
+* `add-oi 1 in/Rice iq/400 iu/g` Adds 400 g of Rice to the ingredients of the first order.

 #### 4.5.3 Deleting an order: `delete-o`